Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 It is extremely important to achieve the correct ratio of gelatin to water, and the recipe will always tell you how much to use.
 For example, a finished cream firmed with gelatin, should have a tender and smooth texture, yet have structure.
 If it is incorrect, it will be either runny or too firm and rubbery.

 Unprepared gelatin has an indefinite shelf-life as long as it is wrapped airtight and stored in a cool, dry place.

-PECTIN: 2 tablespoons liquid pectin = 4 teaspoons powdered pectin.
+PECTIN: Pectin is a high-fiber carbohydrate with thickening properties that occurs naturally in the cell walls of various fruits.
 Pectin is what makes jam happen.
 It's a natural thickening substance found in many fruits like strawberries and apples etc. Usually fruits that are slightly underripe are highest in pectin.
 This is why many older recipes (ones that you don't add powdered or liquid commercial pectin) call for ripe fruit and underripe fruit.

 For the pectin to set you need both acid and sugar.
 This is why you can NOT deviate from the recipe in jam making.
 Old fashioned recipes will ask you to cook the mixture to the "jam stage" which is when you spoon some mixture and let it slide off the spoon.
 If it is not done it will just run off, if it is cooked correctly it will slide off, but leave a "sheet" attached to the spoon.